Requirements management can look easy and effortless on the surface.

 Requirements naturally change and evolve during the development process.

-It’s also why teams should have the flexibility to access, collaborate, update, and test every requirement right through completion.
+That’s why teams should have the flexibility to access, collaborate, update, and test every requirement right through completion.

 The main question is, how do you improve the whole process?